jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

   (a) if the monetary amounts in sections 461Q and 461S of the Financial Markets Conduct Act 2013 do not form part of the first review under section 48(2) of this Act:
   (b) despite the date on which section 45 of the 2021 Amendment Act (which amends section 49 of this Act) comes into force.
 (4) The Minister’s recommendation (if any) under section 48(1)﻿(b), after conducting the first review, must not include a recommendation for the purposes of section 49(i) or (j).

+### Part 3 — Provision relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 8 Application of change to definitions of large and specified not-for-profit entity
+(1) Sections 45 and 46 (as in force on and after the commencement date) apply to accounting periods that commence on or after the commencement date.
+(2) Sections 45 and 46 (as in force before the commencement date) continue to apply to accounting periods that commence before the commencement date.
+(3) In this clause, commencement date means the date on which Part 10 of the Regulatory Systems (Economic Development) Amendment Act 2025 comes into force.